 Location, admission and opening hours

-The Roman Insula can be found to the left of the staircases leading up to the Church of Santa Maria in Aracoeli and the Piazza del Campidoglio.
+The Roman Insula is located to the left of the staircases leading up to the Church of Santa Maria in Aracoeli and the Piazza del Campidoglio.
 The monument can be seen from the street.
-(Sometimes cultural groups organize visits to the inside of the monument.
+(Sometimes cultural groups organize visits to the interior of the monument.
 The cost is 4 Euros (3 Euros concessions), plus whatever these groups charge for the tour.
 For Rome residents admission is free on the first Sunday of the month.

 History and description